An iconic slipper that has been used by pro climbers for over two decades.

 A workhorse that has become popular with speed climbers and gym rats.

-Slipper style climbing shoes were first introduced to the world in 1984 with the creation of the La Sportiva Ballerina.
+Slipper style climbing shoes were first introduced to the world in 1984 with the realise of of the La Sportiva Ballerina and the Boreal Ninja.
 The purpose was simple, provide the ultimate comfort shoe for a day of playing at the crag.
 Since then, plenty of other climbing shoe manufacturers have joined the party and added slip-on climbing shoes to their ever-growing line-up.

 The convenience of slipping your climbing shoes on and off in a few seconds isn’t lost on the 21st-century climbing community.
 The pure convince and comfort of these shoes is still just as an appealing factor today as it was in 1984.
 With the advancement of shoe technology and the magical creation of slip lasts and tensioned heel rands, slip-on climbing shoes are far more capable than just doing the warm-up laps of your gym.

 In this article, we are going to have a look at some of the best slipper climbing shoes we have tried, tested and researched.
 We will share, what we think, are the strengths of each model as well as let you know what we think each model is best suited for.

 Scarpa Instinct SR